-As explained elsewhere, the basis for the CMGG data is held in three rather large Word documents.
-To enable the user to search more flexibly (for example, on English words and concepts in the translation or the notes) and across all entries, PDF versions of all three documents are provided here, as well as the bibliography and some appendices explaining format and other details:
+As explained elsewhere, the basis for the CMGG logogram, syllabogram and word/phrase data is held in three rather large Word documents.
+To enable the user to search more flexibly (for example, on English words and concepts in the translation or the notes) and across all entries and/or TTTs, PDF versions of all three documents are provided here, as well as the PDFs for the TTTs, the bibliography, and some appendices explaining format and other details:

 CMGG1 and CMGG2 are identical in format, while CMGG0 is slightly different.